Usually yes — no major interaction listedProbiotics + Zinc

 Frequently Asked Questions

-Usually yes.
-There is no major direct interaction in our current rules, so the practical questions are zinc dose, nausea risk, and whether your probiotic works better at a different time of day.
+Yes, in most cases.
+No major direct interaction is documented, so the real questions are zinc dose, stomach tolerance, and whether your probiotic routine works better at a different time of day.